alexlangberg/node-goldwasher-aws-lambda/README.md

 # node-goldwasher-aws-lambda
-A version of goldwasher-needle that runs on AWS Lambda
+A version of goldwasher-needle that runs on AWS Lambda.